brodsa/mgv-vorau/README.md

     + Testing the same procedure on real devices.
 * Expected results:
     + The menu bar reacts properly, changing from the menu bar to the hamburger menu.
-    + The text is visable and readable.
+    + The text is visible and readable.
     + The images and video are properly displayed.
 * Actual results:
-    + The webpage reacts as expected, except the responsivness of video, see more in [Bugs and Issues](###bugsandissues).
+    + The webpage reacts as expected, except the responsiveness of video, see more in [Bugs and Issues](###bugsandissues).
 </details>

 <details>
-<summary>Margins & Paddings</summary>
+<summary>Margin & Padding</summary>

 * Testing procedure:
-    + Clicking on all pages and checking the consistency of margins and paddings accross all pages.
+    + Clicking on all pages and checking the consistency of margin and padding across all pages.
-    + The same procedure as for the responsivness.
+    + The same procedure as for the responsiveness.
 * Expected results:
-    + Margings and paddings are consistent accross all pages.
+    + Margin and padding are consistent across all pages.
 * Actual results:
     + The behavior as expected.
 </details>

 <details>
-<summary>Responds on User Activies</summary>
+<summary>Responds on User Activity</summary>

 * Testing procedure
-    + Haver over the links and buttons.
+    + Hover over the links and buttons.
     + Click on all menu item and test the visibility of the active pages
     + Click on links and test if the external links open in a new tab.
 * Expected results: